-We are currently exploring further opportunities for joint commissioning between Southend CCG and Southend-on-Sea Borough Council, as recommended by the recent LGA peer review of Southend Health and Wellbeing Board.
+We are currently exploring further opportunities for joint commissioning between Southend CCG and Southend-on-Sea Borough Council, as recommended by the recent LGA peer review of Southend-on-Sea Health and Wellbeing Board.
+We have identified children's services, learning disability services and integrated care services as focus areas for developing joint commissioning.

 This work is being undertaken as part of the 'commissioning' work stream of the integration pioneer programme/Better Care Fund plan, reporting to the JEG.